kiosc-france/teleport/rfd/0153-resource-guidelines.md

 A backend service to handle persisting and retrieving a resource from the backend is typically defined in `lib/services/local/foo.go`.
 An accompanying interface which mirrors the service is defined in `lib/services/foo.go`.
-Continuing on with the example above, the backend service for the `Foo` resource might look like the following.
+Continuing on with the example above, the sections below show how the backend service for the `Foo` resource might look like.

-The sections below contain a reference example for how to interact with the backend to perform common operations on a resource.
+The sections also contain a reference example for how to interact with the backend to perform common operations on a resource.
 For most cases, when adding a new resource, it is preferred to create a service that wraps the [generic.Service](https://github.com/gravitational/teleport/blob/7f3c58df1fd675a813dc2992c10b2796b9b5c6bf/lib/services/local/generic/generic.go#L73-L81) over implementing everything from scratch.
 If custom behavior is required for a subset of backend operations, they may